defenseunicorns/uds-capability-rook-ceph/README.md

-# UDS Package Rook-Ceph
+# UDS Capability Rook-Ceph

-This package provides a deployment of [Rook](https://rook.io/) within a zarf package.
+This package provides a custom zarf init package containing [Rook](https://rook.io/).
 Rook/Ceph is preconfigured in this package to provide:
 - Block storage for typical PVC usage (`ceph-block` storage class)
 - RWX storage (`ceph-filesystem` storage class)
 - S3-compatible object storage (`ceph-bucket` storage class)

 ## Pre-requisites
-- Zarf is installed locally with a minimum version of [v0.29.1](https://github.com/defenseunicorns/zarf/releases/tag/v0.29.1)
+- Zarf is installed locally with a minimum version of [v0.31.1](https://github.com/defenseunicorns/zarf/releases/tag/v0.31.1)
-- A working Kubernetes cluster on v1.26+ and a working kube context pointing to the cluster (`kubectl get nodes` <-- this command works)
+- A working Kubernetes cluster on v1.26+ and a working kube context pointing to the cluster (or this package can be used to deploy a k3s cluster)
 - Cluster nodes meet the [requirements for Rook-Ceph](https://rook.github.io/docs/rook/v1.12/Getting-Started/Prerequisites/prerequisites/).
 In general you need empty unformatted drives or partitions for Rook to configure for storage.
-- Cluster has been zarf init-ed with a different storage class.
-An example using the [local-path-provisioner](https://github.com/rancher/local-path-provisioner) is provided below:
-    ```console
-    kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/v0.0.24/deploy/local-path-storage.yaml # deploy the local path provisioner
-    kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}' # set storage class as default
-    zarf init -a amd64 # no optional components are required by this package
-    ```

 ## Create

-To create the `rook-ceph` UDS package:
+To create the `rook-ceph` custom init package:
 ```console
 # Login to the registry
 set +o history